Skip to main content

 Who designed the Google logo?

-The Google logo was designed by Ruth Kedar at In-house in 2015.
-The design has become one of the most recognized marks in the Technology industry.
+The Google logo was designed by Ruth Kedar in 2015.
+The design has become one of the better-known marks in the Technology space.

 What are the Google brand guidelines for logo usage?